ChalmersGU-data-structure-courses/dsabook/src/markdown/03-sorting-simple/08-empirical-analysis-and-code-tuning.md

-## Empirical analysis, and code tuning
+## Empirical analysis and code tuning

 ::: TODO
 - Prio 3: are the other simple optimisations?